JoshGo6/InstallingGoOnUbuntu/test.md

     If you are logged in as `root`, you would see `/root/go/bin` in the path.

-1. Verify the installation by checking the current version of Go:
+1. Verify that the environment variables are working correctly by checking the current version of Go:
     ```bash
     go version
     ```